Ayushmann Khurrana Entered Ladies’ Toilet, And Nushrat Bharucha Entered Men’s Toilet: Dream Girl

 Nushrat added, "Yes, it has happened to me.
 Thankfully it was empty inside and I hurriedly came out.
 Aaj kal, most toilets have a lot of art done on their doors to symbolise whether it's for men or women.
 It's confusing at times to decipher."

-During a media interaction, Ayushmann opened up on what made him sign the movie, and the uniqueness of his character.
+During a media interaction, Ayushmann opened up on what made him sign the movie and the uniqueness of his character.
 He said, "It was unique in a way because it's going back to the roots.
 Traditionally, in Ram Leela and all these folklore, plays or theatre, most of the actors who play female characters are males.
 This is the story about that guy.
 And for some reason, his father is not that proud of the fact that he's playing a girl in Ram Leela.
 But, he is gifted - he can talk in two voices, both male and female - he utilises this talent of his and joins a call centre.
 Some men fall in love with him, and it is about how he deals with the situation.
 Not only is it unique, but also quirky at the same time."

 Dream Girl is directed by Raaj Shaandilyaa, and produced by Ekta Kapoor, Shobha Kapoor and Ashish Singh.
 The film is scheduled to hit theatres on September 13.